 Generally, you will be safe if you use common sense when Walmart overnight RV parking.

-Crimes can happen ANYWHERE when other humans are around.
+Crimes can happen ANYWHERE when humans are present.

 I love doing it MUCH more than trying to find a place to boondock on public land for one night.